Arctic Char Fishing - Lodges, Destinations & Guided Trips

 What Makes Arctic Char Special?

-Arctic Char are among the most beautiful fish in the salmonid family.
-Sea-run fish are chrome-bright with faint pink gill plates, while spawning males turn electric orange with contrasting white-edged fins and bold spots.
-Their looks alone make them worth targeting—but it’s their ability to survive, migrate, and thrive in such remote, hostile habitats that sets them apart.
+Arctic char are among the most beautiful fish in the salmonid family.
+Sea-run fish return chrome-bright with faint spotting; spawning fish — particularly males — shift to gold, orange, or rose along the belly with striking white-edged fins.
+Their ability to survive, migrate, and thrive in some of the coldest, most hostile freshwater environments on Earth sets them apart from any other salmonid.

-They’re opportunistic predators, feeding on everything from insects and sculpins to smaller char.
-In rivers, they strike streamers with aggression.
-In lakes, they’ll cruise drop-offs and shallow edges in search of food, especially during ice-out or fall turnover.
+They are opportunistic predators, feeding on insects, sculpins, and smaller fish.
+In rivers they strike streamers with aggression; in lakes they cruise drop-offs and shallow edges, especially during ice-out and fall turnover.

 What Do Arctic Char Look Like?